ismailceylan/type.js/readme.md

 });
 ```

-The trait can also define the 'construct' method.
-This method will also work on
+The trait can also define the `construct` method.
+This method will also works on
 the instance of the Type that uses the trait.
 It provides a useful space for
 performing primitive actions related to trait.
 So it is not necessary to create
 pollution within the constructor of the Type.